About MPASD

 Keystone Exams

 The Keystone Exams are end-of-course assessments designed to assess proficiency in the subject areas of Algebra I, Literature and Biology.
 The Keystone Exams are untimed assessments, taking most students a total of two to three hours to complete.
 Each Keystone Exam is comprised of two modules containing multiple choice and constructed response items.
+The Spring 2025 Biology Keystone Exams will include embedded field test items that are aligned to the STEELS standards.
+The field test items will not count toward students’ Biology scores in 2025.
+Like the PSSA, those items will be used as the basis for STEELS-aligned assessments in 2025-2026.

 Schedule for State Assessment Administration